Aman0509/learningReact/020-react-router/README.md

 The data returned by the `loader()` can be accessed using the [`useLoaderData`](https://api.reactrouter.com/v7/functions/react_router.useLoaderData.html) hook in the corresponding component.

+**_Note: When you use a `loader` function, React Router automatically handles promises for you.
+If the `loader` function returns a promise (which is typical when fetching data), React Router waits for the promise to resolve before rendering the route component.
+The resolved data is then passed to the component via the `useLoaderData` hook._**

 ```jsx
 import { useLoaderData } from "react-router-dom";